DeisData/deisdata.github.io/shell/alter-dir/index.md

 Now, it's your turn!
 1. Create a backup directory with separate subdirectories for data and calibration files.
 Copy files to the appropriate locations.
-1. Create a directory named send_to_claire and copy all the data from June 11th to it.
+1. Create a directory named send_to_ford and copy all the data from June 11th to it.

 <details markdown="1">